levlaz/ld-ads-demo/README.md

 We use a Makefile to make it easier to build and run this project.

+### Writing Events to PostgreSQL

+If you want to write events to PostgreSQL, set the `FLYWAY_URL` environment variable to point to your PostgreSQL database.
+Once the app starts up it will apply any pending migrations and begin to write events to the database.

 ### Building

 You can run `make build` to build this project for the first time.